 Couple this with significantly more insulation than previous FPBs and you will understand why it will be rare that air conditioning will be needed at anchor.
 And if it is one of those hot, sticky, end-of-the-season nights in Fiji or the Bahamas, where air conditioning would be ever so nice while sleeping, the battery bank will supply power for the compressors.

-On the FPB 78 the generator is mainly there as a backup for the solar panels.
+On the FPB 78 the generator is a backup for the solar panels.

 The area adjacent to the aft end of the great room, which we call the porch, has a large locker in the starboard corner, with space for coats, emergency gear, and dinghy equipment.
 For 78-3 there will be a settee under the stairs with storage for fishing gear.
+FPB 78-1 and 2 have their washers and driers in this location, with a large work surface over them.
 There is a barbecue, sink, and cleanup area integrated with the engine room air intake.

 To put the FPB 78 aft end into context, there is room for up to an 18-foot dinghy on the starboard side and an 11-foot RIB on the port side.

 In spite of twin engines, props protected by full depth skegs, and hundreds of thousands of miles without drive line problems, we still want a fall back position if propulsion or steering is compromised.
 That is where the forward mast comes into play.
 We think a small sail, all the way forward, will help get the bow down wind after which its area and windage should help us get somewhere, if somewhat slowly.